rjsears/chia_plot_manager/auto_drive/readme.md

   <br>
   Second, I have determined that drives that have previously had VMFS partitions on them require special handling. `SGDisk` does not appear to have the ability to overwrite that partition information.
 In fact, `fdisk` seems to have an issue as well.
-After multiple attempts to figure this litte problem out, I found that this is the best solution:
+After multiple attempts to figure this litte problem out, I found that this is the best solution:<br>

   1) Using `fdisk`, access the device in question.
   2) Delete any existing partition and issue the `w` command.